Let's talk about lab water

 The absence of particulates is a general requirement for all types of application and is especially critical with the low liquid volumes used in modern assays.
 Particles can clog needles and sample handling manifolds.
 Deposits of particles encourage the formation of bio-film and bacterial growth and can affect the transmissivity and path length of spectroscopic cells.
 CLRW relies on filtration to remove particulates.
 However, the 0.2 µm filters specified may not always be adequate.

-Bacterial contamination has serious effects on all aspects of analyser operation.
+Bacterial contamination has serious effects on all aspects of analyzer operation.
 The key is achieving consistently low levels.
-For example, problems can arise in immunoassay due to fluorescein released from bacteria (e.g. pseudomonas aureuginosa) giving high blanks and out-of-range standards during calibration and false positives with samples.
+For example, problems can arise in immunoassay due to flurescein-based dye released from bacteria (e.g. Pseudomonas Aureuginosa) giving high blanks and out-of-range standards during calibration and false positives with samples.

 Specifications or recommendations are also provided for five other types of purified water to meet different needs in clinical laboratory testing but CLRW is the only one specified in detail.
-Throughout the document CLSI emphasises the need for good practice and rigorous trending of water system parameters for all types of water to ensure that water purity is achieved and maintained.
-Water must be validated as fit for purpose and water purification system validation is strongly recommended.
+Throughout the document, CLSI emphasizes the need for good practice and rigorous trending of water system parameters for all types of water to ensure that water purity is achieved and maintained.
+Ultrapure Water must be validated as fit for purpose and water purification system validation is strongly recommended.

 To discuss your clinical laboratory water requirements, please contact ELGA or an Approved Partner in your country.